Chemotherapy Drugs (A - Doc)

 Chlorambucil (Leukeran): administration is orally (with pills).
 Bone marrow suppression leading to decreased white cells, red cells and platelets is the dose limiting toxicity.
 At high doses central nervous system effects are noted (seizure, coma).
 Gastrointestinal distress can occur although not often.
 With long term use pulmonary scarring can occur.
 Lastly, spermatogenesis (production of sperm) is depressed during therapy with this drug.

 2-Cholrodeoxyadenosine (2-CDA; Cladribine, Leustatin): administered intravenously as a continuous infusion over 5-7 days.
 The major side effect is decreased neutrophil counts (a type of white blood cell) and a more prolonged suppression of the helper and suppressor lymphocyte counts.
 This may lead acutely to increased risk of bacterial infections and a delayed, increased risk of developing opportunistic infections secondary to drug induced immunosuppression.
-About 50% of patients taking this drug also develop a rash.
+About 50 percent of patients taking this drug also develop a rash.

 Cis-platinum (Platinol): administered intravenously.
 The patient should be well hydrated prior to administration of the drug.
 It has been shown that administration in the face of poor hydration increases the likelihood of developing side effects.
 In patients with kidney dysfunction, impaired hearing, preexisting peripheral nerve damage (neuropathy) or past history of allergies to platinum this medication should be given (if at all) with extreme caution.
 Side effects include nausea and vomiting, anaphylactic reactions (consisting of fast heart rate, wheezing, lowered blood pressure and facial edema), kidney damage (nephrotoxicity), decreased hearing (ototoxicity), nerve damage (neurotoxicity; peripheral neuropathy) manifested by tingling and numbness of the hands and/or feet, bone marrow suppression with increased risk of bleeding and infection, electrolyte (sodium, potassium and magnesium) disturbances and possible heart toxicity (manifested by EKG changes) may be seen.
 It is important to discuss these issues with your physican so htat you may inform him/her of any symptoms, which may be attributable to the use of this drug.